ytmytm/plus4-tcbm2sd/README.md

 A PDF plot of schematic is available here: [tcbm2sd/plots/tcbm2sd.pdf](tcbm2sd/plots/tcbm2sd.pdf) for preview.

+It's very simple, just connecting the modules together.
+Don't mind `J3` connector, it was needed for debugging only.

 ## PCB

 Gerber files for manufacturing are in [tcbm2sd/plots/](tcbm2sd/plots) folder.